 - have a total income from benefits which would be above the cap

 You're exempt if you - and your partner if you live with them - are pension age:

 Most people affected by the benefit cap are families with children.
 Some single people and couples without children are also affected, usually in areas with high private rents.

 The cap cuts your housing benefit or universal credit until your overall benefit entitlement is within the cap.

 The cap is set at different levels depending on if you live in a London borough or not.

-The maximum amount of benefit you can get is:
+The maximum amount of benefit you can get if affected by the cap is:

 |Weekly amount||Monthly amount|

 |Families with children and couples - in London||£442.31||£1916.67|